Haidar99-1/subscription-tracker/README.md

 # Subscription Tracker API

-A robust REST API for managing personal subscriptions with automated renewal tracking and notifications.
+A robust REST API for managing personal subscriptions.

 ## 📋 Table of Contents